Policy Code: 5070/7350 Public Records- Retention, Release, and Disposition

 Persons requesting copies of public records will be charged any applicable fees as determined by the records officer (see subsections B.1.d and B.1.e above).
 The school system shall not charge any fees for separating confidential information that is commingled with public records.

 A school employee may be authorized by the superintendent or designee to maintain an electronic mail list of individual subscribers.
 Such a list may be used only: (1) for the purpose for which the subscribers subscribed to it; (2) to notify subscribers of an emergency to public health or public safety; or (3) in the event of deletion of the list, to notify subscribers of the existence of any similar lists.
-Although such electronic mail lists of individual subscribers shall be available for public inspection in either printed or electronic format, school officials shall not provide anyone with copies of such lists.
+Although such electronic mail lists of individual subscribers shall be available for public inspection in either printed or electronic format to the extent permitted by law, school officials shall not provide anyone with copies of such lists.
+Release for public inspection of any subscriber list must be consistent with the Family Education Rights and Privacy Act (FERPA) if the list contains personally identifiable information from student education records.
+See policy 4700, Student Records.

-School personnel shall comply with the Records Retention and Disposition Schedule for Local Education Agencies adopted by the N.C.
-Department of Natural and Cultural Resources, Division of Archives and History, unless otherwise required by statute, regulation, or other legal authority.
-The superintendent may establish regulations for the destruction of records in accordance with the approved schedule.
+To the extent required by law, school personnel shall maintain public records in accordance with the applicable records retention and disposition schedule(s) issued by the North Carolina Department of Natural and Cultural Resources.
+The superintendent may establish regulations for the destruction of records in accordance with the approved schedules.

 Adopted: July 15, 2002